zriyansh/signoz.io/docs/azure-monitoring/app-service/appsvc-logging.md

     </figure>
 5. Configure the destination as the Event Hub namespace and Event Hub name created earlier
 6. Save the diagnostic settings

+That's it!
+You have successfully set up logging for your Azure App Service.